 We are excited to announce a special installment of our Music & Lecture Series, hosted by Calling All Crows co-founders Chadwick Stokes and Sybil Gallagher, in celebration of our Annual Benefit Weekend!
-Tickets are $50 with proceeds benefiting Calling All Crows.
+Tickets are $40 with proceeds benefiting Calling All Crows.
 BYOB, snacks will be provided.
-"Doors" open at 6:00 pm and the address of the location will be emailed to ticket buyers the week of the event.
+The event will begin at 7:00 pm and the address of the location will be emailed to ticket buyers the week of the event.

 About the series and Annual Benefit Weekend